iamismile/web-dev-resources/readme.md

 - [Autoprefixer](https://autoprefixer.github.io) - Autoprefixer is a PostCSS plugin which parses your CSS and adds vendor prefixes.
 - [CSS Formatter](https://www.cleancss.com/css-beautify/) - Online CSS Formatter, CSS Beautifier.
 - [Placeholder](https://placeholder.com) - How To Use Our Placeholders.
 Just specify the image size after our URL and you'll get a placeholder image.

+## 🖥 FRONT END CHALLENGES OR SKILLS

+- [CodePen](https://codepen.io) - Build, share, and learn JavaScript, CSS, and HTML with our online code editor
+- [Frontend Mentor](https://www.frontendmentor.io) - Improve your front-end skills by building real projects.
+Solve real-world HTML, CSS and JavaScript challenges whilst working to professional designs.
+- [Good Code](https://moeminm.github.io/goodcode/) - Browse through dozens of front end coding challenges, complete with Adobe XD files and styleguides.
+- [codier](https://codier.io) - Explore and attempt front-end coding challenges.
+- [CSSBattle](https://cssbattle.dev) - CSS code-golfing is here!
+Use your CSS skills to replicate targets with smallest possible code.
+Feel free to check out the targets below and put your CSS skills to test.

 ### 🖋 FONTS AND TYPOGRAPHY